Indezine Logo

 Figure 3: Bring to Front places the selected object right above all other shapes

-5. This will place the selected triangle shape on top of all the slide objects on the slide, as shown in Figure 4.
+5. This action will place the selected triangle shape on top of all the slide objects on the slide, as shown in Figure 4, below.
+Compare with Figure 2, shown previously on this page.

 6. Triangle brought on top